ishaaaa12/Financial-Agentic-AI/README.md

 This project implements a multi-agent AI system using Phi to deliver real-time financial analysis and web search capabilities powered by Groq's ultra-fast LLaMA-3.3 70B models.

+This assistant can:

+🔍 Search the web and provide sources

+📊 Fetch financial insights like stock prices, analyst recommendations, fundamentals, and news

+💡 Summarize and present results in markdown with tables

 <h2>💼 Features</h2>

-* 🔍 **Web Search Agent:** Uses DuckDuckGo to search for the latest news on companies and topics.

-* 📈 **Finance Agent:** Retrieves stock prices, analyst recommendations, financial fundamentals, and company news using yfinance.

-* 🤖 **Multi-Agent System:** A unified AI that coordinates between specialized agents to respond to complex financial queries.

-* 🧩 **Tool Use & Source Inclusion:** Each agent is equipped with domain-specific tools and configured to always include sources and use tables for structured outputs.

-* 🧹 **Safe Search:** Includes a custom SafeDuckDuckGo wrapper to ensure clean and valid URLs in search results.
+* **Multi-agent setup:** Separate agents for finance and web search

+* **LLM-powered reasoning** using Groq models

+* **Live financial data** via Yahoo Finance

+* **Web search** using DuckDuckGo

+* **Phidata Playground** for a clean UI experience

 <h2>🛠️ Tech Stack</h2>